Gardner-BinfLab/Avoidance/scripts/README.md

 ### Avoidance R scripts:

 R scripts for each figure can be found.
-R Data Files in data directory contains relevant workspace images.
+The R data files in data directory contains relevant workspace images.